The following is true for fabrics from the late Bronze Age until the Industrial Revolution.

 In the course of the 19th century, cotton gradually became more pupular than linen.
 While linen was still the first choice for underclothing, table and bedclothes until the early 20th century, it was completely superseded for upper garments: Cotton is easier to dye, doesn't crease as much, could be made into shiny threads by mercerising (since 1850) and is warm and dry in winter.
 Linen, on the other hand, is clammy in cool weather because it readily absorbs moisture, which is why it's wonderfully cool in summer and was popular for hand and dish towels up until the 1930s.
 The Industrial Revolution along with slave labour on cotton plantations in the South of North America made cotton cheaper than linen so that cotton gradually superseded linen even in those last three areas.

 Dupioni silk is one of the cheapest and most readily available kinds of silk today, which is why many people ask since when it was used.
 Well, I don't know.
 It isn't mentioned in any of my books and fashion journals right up into the 1960s and I know of no historical garment that is made of it.
-One source I've found says it was introdiced in the 1940s, but I'll take that with a pebble of salt until it's further corroborated.
+One source I've found says it was introduced in the 1940s, but I'll take that with a pebble of salt until it's corroborated further.
 One reader (thanks, Joan!) has, from personal experience, testified to its existence in the 1950s.
 By definition, Dupioni is made of a thread that owes its irregularity to the fact that two worms have spun one cocoon together, which is a rare occurrence.
 If you look at the supply in shops, about 80% of silkworms seem to have made that mistake.
 So obviously, Dupioni must nowadays be made "artificially".
 I suspect it's made out of the low-quality parts of the cocoon and was cleverly marketed in the course of the 1980s "back to nature" rustical trend.
-Its irregularity went well with that and contrasted nicely with the too-perfect-looking synthetic silk imitations of the 70s.
-Until then, an silk fabric as irregular as that would have been regarded as low quality, not even fit for lining.
+It's irregularity went well with that and contrasted nicely with the too-perfect-looking synthetic silk imitations of the 70s.
+Until then, any silk fabric as irregular as that would have been regarded as low quality, not even fit for lining.

 I can't give you any hints on which shops to check out: That varies from country to country, after all.
 However, there is one chain that can be found in many countries nowadays which sometimes carries suitable fabrics: IKEA.
 I guess that even the product names are the same in all countries.
 Bomull, for instance, is my favourite mock-up fabric because it's so cheap, and if the mock-up actually works, it can be re-used as lining.
 Some years ago, they had a fabric in tones of blue that re-created an 18th century Swedish fabric.
 Then there's Alina, the cheapeast linen all around which is suitable for lower/middle class upper garments, aprons and such.
 Right now, they carry three fabrics with patterns suitable for the 18th century and two or three suitable for the 19th, not to mention the solid-colour and striped cotton fabrics.